Guide for Las Vegas Headshot Photographer

-Avoid using wide-angle lens when photographing headshots.
+Avoid using wide-angle lenses when photographing headshots.
 Unless you’re trying to achieve a dramatic, artistic style photo, the subject will appear unrealistic, with imperfections amplified as in a caricature.

-A plain background works best, but if the subject is in a crowd or busy area, blur the background as much as you can with the help of a telephoto lens, wide open.
+A plain background works best, but if the subject is in a crowded or busy area, blur the background as much as you can with the help of a telephoto lens, wide open.

-The background adds context to the image, so avoid having the composition being too tight.
+The background adds context to the image, so avoid having the composition be too tight.

 A subject might want to practice some facial expressions in the mirror.
 The photographer should always be aware of the direction of the eyes.
 This is very important to the composition.

-If the image is taken from a low angle, the person will not only appear taller but also stronger and more powerful.
+If the image is taken from a low angle, the person will not only appear taller but also stronger.
 If the shot is taken from above the person, the opposite effect results.
 Remember, shooting from the bottom up can be unflattering for any person.